rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/callbacks.rst

 Callbacks can be defined to take decisions over the optimization process while it is still running.
-Common callbacks includes different rules to stop the algorithm.
+Common callbacks includes different rules to stop the algorithm or log artifacts.

 The callbacks are passed to the ``.fit`` method of the :class:`~sklearn_genetic.GASearchCV` class.